grammyjs/website/site/docs/hosting/deno-deploy.md

 ### Method 2: With `deployctl`

 > This is a method for more advanced users or if you don't want to upload your code to GitHub.
-> It allows you to deploy the project via the command line or Github Actions.
+> It allows you to deploy the project via the command line or GitHub Actions.

 1. Install [`deployctl`](https://github.com/denoland/deployctl).
 2. Create an access token from the "Access Tokens" section in [account settings](https://dash.deno.com/account).